sentrymind/kubernetes-monitoring-stack/README.md

 **Production-ready Kubernetes observability stack in 5 minutes**

 Complete monitoring solution with Prometheus, Grafana, and OpenTelemetry that actually works out of the box.
+The repository now ships with production-ready Kind, Prometheus, and OpenTelemetry configuration so the setup script works without any manual tweaks.

 ---